MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-windows-portal.md

 ## Next steps

 In this quickstart, you deployed a basic Windows Server VM.
-To learn more about Azure Stack VMs, continue to [Considerations for Virtual Machines in Azure Stack](azure-stack-vm-considerations.md).
+To learn more about Azure Stack VMs, continue to [Considerations for VMs in Azure Stack](azure-stack-vm-considerations.md).